jschirrmacher/timer/README.md

 This will let you start the timer by switching the scene.

 To speed up the refresh of your timer, it makes sense to reference it as local file from OBS.
-In that case you use the ability to specify the duration via a URL parameter, but we have a solution for that.
+In that case you don't have the ability to specify the duration via a URL parameter, but we have a solution for that.

 You can specify the duration as custom CSS style!
 Add